Metamorphic Rocks | What are Metamorphic Rocks | About Metamorphic Rocks | Essay on Metamorphic Rocks

 NOVACULITE METAMORPHIC ROCKS:

 Novaculite could be an exhausting, fine-grained, dense, silicious rock.
-It’s non-foliated metamorphic rocks identified to interrupt with a conchoidal fracture.
+It’s non-foliated metamorphic rock identified to interrupt with a conchoidal fracture.
 It forms in marine environments from sediment deposits wherever organisms like diatoms plentiful in water the one-celled alga that secret exhausting shells created from silicon oxide.

 MARBLE METAMORPHIC ROCKS:

-Marble is among the non-foliated metamorphic rocks created from the geological process of dolostone or stone.
+Marble is among the non-foliated metamorphic rock created from the geological process of dolostone or stone.
 It takes a high polish and is usually used for sculpture and as an artifact.
 Marble is especially composed of carbonate.